-Student: I've heard of treating children under the age of 5 with zinc.
+Student: I've heard of treating people with zinc.
 Is that right?

-Trainer: Yes, children under 5 years should all be given 10 mg of zinc for 10 days.
+Trainer: Yes, everyone with short term diarrhoea (especially children under 5 years) should be given 10 mg of zinc for 10 days.
 It reduces how long the diarrhoea goes on for.
 You don't need to use a higher dose, even for adults.
 (20 mg is more likely to cause vomiting.)